Camping at Wisconsin State Parks: Discover the Unexpected Joys of Camping

 4. Big Bay State Park – At 2,350 acres, Big Bay State Park is the largest tract of land in Madeline Island, Lake Superior, Ashland County.
 Madeline Island is the largest island in the Apostle Island chain.

 5. Big Foot Beach State Park – The Big Foot Beach State Park is a 271-acres piece of land located on the shores of Lake Geneva in the Southern Unit of Kettle Moraine State Forest.
 This is a busy vacation destination during the summer season, with campers, hikers, and outdoor lovers coming to enjoy the fantastic attractions found in the park and Lake Geneva nearby.

 6. Blue Mound State Park – If you’re looking for a place to spend the day outside with family and friends, then look no further!
-Blue Mound State Park has everything from hiking trails, fishing lakes, campgrounds, and more.
-Read on for more information about what this park has to offer.
+Blue Mound State Park has everything from hiking trails, to fishing lakes, campgrounds, and more.

 7. Brunet Island State Park – Want to know about the natural beauty and wonders of Brunet Island State Park?
 From hiking, kayaking, bird watching, wildlife viewing, camping, and more we have it all covered!

 8. Buckhorn State Park – Spread over8000 acres, Buckhorn State Park is one of the largest state parks, packing in 1600 acres of Buckhorn Wildlife Area and some 2200 acres of Yellow River Wildlife Area.
 This state park packs in many recreational opportunities for outdoor enthusiasts and is nothing short of a paradise for nature lovers.